casouri/pbcopyf/README.md

 ## Binary

-Grab the binary from [here](https://github.com/casouri/pbcopyf/releases)
+Grab the binaries from [here](https://github.com/casouri/pbcopyf/releases)

 ## Compile from source